 Gerald E. Gilbert has served as a Class I director since June 2003 and he is the Chairman of the Nomination/Governance and Compliance Committee.
-His current term as director expires in 2015.
+He also serves on the Audit Committee, the Compensation and Stock Option Plan Committee and the Science and Marketing Committee.
+His current term as director expires in 2018.
 A former Assistant U.S. Attorney, from 1968 until his retirement in December 2002, Mr. Gilbert practiced law with the international law firm of Hogan and Hartson L.L.P., now known as Hogan Lovells L.L.P.
 His legal and business expertise includes international trade, national trade associations, and various areas of consumer products.
 From 1968 to 1999, Mr. Gilbert served as General Counsel to the Direct Selling Association.
 Mr. Gilbert was the recipient of the "Hall of Fame Award," which is the Direct Selling Association's highest honor.
 He also served as General Counsel to the World Federation of Direct Selling Associations and the Tropical Forest Foundation.
 Mr. Gilbert served in the U.S. Naval Reserve from 1956 to 1992 and was promoted to Rear Admiral (Two Stars), the top ranking officer in the Naval Reserve JAG Corps.
 During his distinguished military service, Mr. Gilbert received numerous awards, including the "Legion of Merit."
 He is also a Past National President of the Federal Bar Association.
 He received a B.A. degree in English from Denison University, in Granville, Ohio and a Juris Doctor from the University of Virginia School of Law, in Charlottesville, Virginia.
 Mr. Gilbert is a member of the State Bars of Virginia and the District of Columbia and is admitted to practice before the United States Supreme Court.

 Larry A. Jobe has served as a Class I director since January 4, 2006.
-His current term as director expires in 2015.
+His current term as director expires in 2018.
 In February 2007, Mr. Jobe began serving as Chairman of our Audit Committee.
+Mr. Jobe also serves on the Nominating/Governance and Compliance Committee, Compensation and Stock Option Plan Committee and the Science and Marketing Committee.
 Mr. Jobe serves as Chairman of Legal Network, Ltd., a firm he founded in 1993 that provides staffing and litigation support to law firms and corporate legal departments.
 He also currently serves as President and founder of P 1 Resources, LLC, which has provided engineering and light industrial staffing services to the construction industry since 1994.
 From 1991 to 1994, Mr. Jobe was Chairman and founder of Mitchell Jobe & Company, a provider of professional staffing services for government and industry.
-He is also a founder and Board Member of the Lawyer's Assistant School of Dallas, a for-profit accredited career school, since October 2005.
+He is also a founder and Board Member of Pelton College, a for-profit accredited career school, since October 2005.
 From 1973 to 1991, he served in various capacities, including as member of the Executive Committee and Chairman of the Strategic Planning Committee with the accounting firm Grant Thornton LLP.
 In 1969, he was appointed by President Richard Nixon to serve as the Assistant Secretary of Commerce for Administration at the United States Commerce Department.
-Mr. Jobe currently serves as the Chairman of Independent Bank of Texas.
-In addition, Mr. Jobe served as Chairman of the Audit Committee and a member of the Board of Directors of SWS Group, Inc., a Dallas-based New York Stock Exchange member from July 2005 through December 2014.
-He is a member of the Board of Dallas Theological Seminary and Chairman of the Board of the Dallas Seminary Foundation.
+Mr. Jobe served as Chairman of Independent Bank of Texas and Chairman of the Audit Committee for U.S. Home Systems, Inc. In addition, Mr. Jobe served as Chairman of the Audit Committee of SWS Group, Inc., a Dallas-based New York Stock Exchange member from July 2005 through December 2014.
+He is a member of the Board of the Dallas Seminary Foundation.
 He received a B.B.A. degree in Accounting from the University of North Texas, in Denton, Texas.
 Mr. Jobe maintained an active Certified Public Accounting (CPA) license from 1962 to 2002 and currently maintains his license on an inactive or retired status.